-Dr. Nelson and the team at Rising Sun Chiropractic will walk you through what happens during and aftercare.
-You may be sore, bruised or exhibit small red dots over the area treated, called petechiae.
-Ice and heat can be used but we typically try and hold off from those therapies due to the effect on recovery of the tissue.
+Dr. Nelson and the team at Rising Sun Chiropractic will walk you through what happens during and after care.
+You may be sore, bruised, or exhibit small red dots over the area treated, called petechiae.
 We often pair motion and exercise with the therapy to help you recover more quickly and stimulate your body to repair the treated tissues.

 Dr. Nelson routinely hears from patients that they experience an increased range of motion and reduced pain after the first treatment.

-Graston Therapy and IASTM are generally designed to treat soft tissue-related conditions, for example:
+Graston Therapy and IASTM treat soft tissue-related conditions, including:

 - Lower back muscle strain or sprain